turboladen/ror_class/d4/6_sinatra.md

 # Rails

 * Rails adds some complexity...
     * ...but provides a lot of convention, so you don't have to make decisions.
     * ...but you can stray from convention when you need to.
+* Is Rails _better_?
+    * It depends on the problem you're trying to solve!

 !SLIDE questions center
 # Questions?